alarbada/htmx-stream/README.md

 # htmx-stream

-An htmx extension for streaming contents using http streaming
+A proof of concept htmx extension for streaming contents using http streaming.

+Archived now, as I don't really want to improve it much further.
+But the core principle still works like wonders!

 ## installation